rohan-deshpande/trux/docs/usage/rest.md

 class Post extends Model {
     constructor(data) {
         super(data);

         this.GET = `${URL}/post/${this.id}`;
         // ... you can define other resource routes too }

     get id() {
         return this.data.id;
     }
 }
 ```

 This way, when you fill a collection with models, the endpoints will all be set up for you, automagically.

-## Advanced

-In most use cases for a REST API, your endpoints are going to require some sort of `id` in order to fetch the resource.
-In the example above, it's easy to see how this might be done for a model, but